jakelazaroff/til/esbuild/run-a-development-server-with-live-reload.md

 Line by line, here's what the command does:

-- `esbuild src/index.html index.ts src/style.css` runs esbuild using the three files listed as entrypoints.
+- `esbuild src/index.html src/index.ts src/style.css` runs esbuild using the three files listed as entrypoints.
 - `--bundle` combines all the imports from the TypeScript entrypoint into a single `.js` file.
 - `--watch` runs another build whenever an entrypoint or any of its dependencies change.